Stop Underarm Smell 2025: Top Causes & Effective Solutions

 FAQs

-Garlic, onions, red meat, alcohol, and spicy foods can intensify body odor.
+Garlic, onions, red meat, alcohol and spicy food can make body odor worse.

-Genetics can influence your body’s sweat production and how it smells.
+Genetics can affect the way your body sweats and how it smells.

-Choose options that are free from fragrance and aluminum, and contain natural ingredients like aloe or chamomile
+Pick those that are fragrance-free and aluminum-free, and they have natural ingredients such as aloe or chamomile